CityOfZion/neon-js/docs/guides-adv_apicore.md

 `net` represents the network which `neon-js` will attempt to work on.
 Usual terms provided are `MainNet` or `TestNet` which are networks hard-coded within the SDK itself.
 If you are using a private network, you will need to add a new network in settings or provide the direct url of your 3rd party provider here (NeonDB or neoscan).

 `address` is the address of the account that you wish to send from.
-This is the address which the assets originate from.
+This is the address from which the assets originate from.
 This field is used to query your balance or claims from the 3rd party provider.

 Once the information is retrieved, it is appended to the configuration object under properties like `url`, `balance`, etc. and passed onto the next step.